 Dr. Martin Luther King Jr.

-I am a Ph.D. candidate in Sociology at the University of Colorado Boulder with focused training in Environmental Sociology.
+In 20220, I earned my Ph.D. in Sociology at the University of Colorado Boulder where I received focused training in Environmental Sociology.
 My doctoral research entitled “It’s never been such a good Time to be a Beekeeper!”
 Large-scale Beekeeping and the Plight of Honey bees in the United States. is a qualitative study of the dire situation of honeybee health from the perspective of large-scale beekeepers and scientists who manage and care for almost all honeybees raised and used for pollination.
 I look at that case as a window to understand how culture, beliefs, and emotions are shaped by, and influence, all other animal species and ecosystems.
 Theoretically and empirically I am interested in understanding the interconnections between the macro-, the meso-, and the micro-social levels in the construction of our world, and I approach sociology as a tool for change.